What is TEACCH?

 In Australia, a few schools offer TEACCH.
 Contact the TEACCH autism program for more information.

 If you’re interested in this program, you could talk about it with your NDIA planner, early childhood partner or local area coordinator, if you have one.

 Parent education, training, support and involvement

-TEACCH is an intensive program.
 If your child is taking part in a TEACCH program, you’re expected to play an active role and act as a ‘co-therapist’.
-Parent education, training and support services are available.
+You should be able to get education, training and support to do this.